 The Monash University Community Farm (MUCF) is a joint project between students, staff and the Notting Hill Neighborhood House Gardening Group.

-Working bees are held every Wednesday afternoon, from 4 pm onwards.
+Working bees are held every Sunday morning, from 11 am onwards.
 The goal of MUCF is to facilitate the learning and practice of permaculture and support community-supported agriculture.
 Through this, the project aims to build resilience and adaptation to climate change.

 The Development of the Community Farm